jimmyangel/jimmyangel.github.io/about.md

 permalink: /about/
 ---

 Hi!
 My name is Ricardo Morin and this is my blog.
-I am currently developing [RikiTraki](https://www.rikitraki.com), a GPS track sharing site.
+I am currently developing [HOWL](https://oregonhowl.org), Highlighting Oregon's Wild Lands.
+I also created [RikiTraki](https://www.rikitraki.com), a GPS track sharing site.
 My interests include all kinds of geekery related to web development, both client and server side, web mapping and geographical information systems.
 I am an avid hiker, which is the reason I started RikiTraki in the first place.
 I also love latin music, especially Cuban genres such as Son, Timba and Salsa, and I enjoy dancing casino-style salsa.

-In my blog, I will discuss RikiTraki, but I will likely include all kinds of rants as well.
+In my blog, I will discuss HOWL and RikiTraki, but I will likely include all kinds of rants as well.

 ### More Information